reteps/Otto/README.md

 + easy edit commands
 + only select certain groups to run in

-The parser will be written in golang for efficiency
+The parser will be written in `golang` for efficiency

-NOTE:
+DISCLAIMER:
-+ parts of SendText.applescript and otto.applescript were taken from
++ parts of `SendText.applescript` and `otto.applescript` were taken from
 [Jared](https://github.com/ZekeSnider/Jared).
 All credit goes to its owner.